 - 2nd check (Recommended): 28 days post ovulation – to confirm a viable pregnancy as the heartbeat normally appears by day 25.

 - 3rd check (Recommended): 35-40 days post ovulation – to confirm maintained pregnancy prior to endometrial cup formation.
 Mares that slip foals early may not come back into heat.

 - 4th check (Required): 55-60 days post ovulation – final confirmation of pregnancy in its critical first trimester.

-Dutch Warmblood Studbook in North America (KWPN-NA): Offspring out of KWPN mares and by stallions approved with an Erkend Studbook (including Royal Prince) are eligible for Register A papers.
+- KWPN-NA: Offspring out of KWPN-NA mares and by stallions approved with an Erkend Studbook (such as Royal Prince) are eligible for Register A papers.

 - SWANA: Royal Prince offspring out of SWANA mares are eligible for full registration.